Vue.js Roadmap

 7. Work with Git and documentation - track changes, read official docs, and debug issues methodically

-Why Vue.js Is a Smart Choice for Frontend Developers
+Why Vue.js Is Worth Learning for Frontend Developers in 2026

 Low Learning Curve